 Syphilis infection is divided up into:

 This is generally transmitted through sex with an infected partner.
 There are several stages:

 - Primary syphilis.
-This is the earliest stage and generally occurs from 10 days to 3 months after infection.
-It typically causes a painless ulcer on the genitals.
+This is the earliest stage and generally occurs from ten days to three months after infection.
+It typically causes a painless ulcer on your genitals.